 Fifth Grade students spend three days in Fruita, Colorado refining their mountain biking skills on more advanced trails.
 Students continue to develop their camping skills and their comfort in the outdoors.
 They also embark on a challenging hut trip to a backcountry hut, Vance’s Cabin.
 Students ski in along the trail with their own backpacks, and many help pull the sled with the group’s gear.
 They develop their map reading and route-finding skills while ski touring, and they practice building winter snow shelters.
 On this trip, they participate in their first nighttime ski.

 Work hard, play hard — that could easily be the motto of the Aspen Country Day Fifth Graders.
 They are well on their way to becoming Middle Schoolers, but still happily anchored in the Lower School community.
 Recess is a favorite time for expending their considerable energy and enjoying their many friendships.
 Photo, left, by aspiring photographer Lily Rose S. from her Fifth Grade year.

 Leadership is a major theme of the Fifth Grade year.
 The students take seriously their job as role models for the Lower School, and they throw themselves enthusiastically into their various projects, including the recycling program.
 They are developing more independence in their academic responsibilities and learning more about how to advocate for themselves with teachers and peers.

-Fifth Graders have weekly class meeting time with Lower School Counselor to explore the schoolwide monthly themes, which range from “Integrity” (March) to “Patience” (January).
-They bring these large concepts down to earth in daily life at school, learning ever more about being responsible and respectful members of the school community and the wider world beyond Castle Creek.
+Fifth Graders have weekly wellness time with the Middle School Counselor to prepare for the transition to Middle School and explore the school-wide monthly themes, which range from “Integrity” (March) to “Patience” (January).
+They bring these large concepts down to earth in daily life at school, learning ever more about being responsible and respectful members of the school community and the world beyond Castle Creek.